High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Simulations

-For all cases, including the no-expansion UC/ED cases, we saw no load shedding.
+For all future cases, including the no-expansion (F1) cases, we saw no load shedding.
 In all the CEP cases where we allowed new thermal generation to be built, i.e., (F2)-(F4), we met our reserve margin target of 900 MW for all time periods.
-In the renewables-only cases (F5), we saw inadequate reserves as low as 492 MW in (F5-B); however, these cases still had much more reserves compared to the present-day system with 0 MW of reserve (see Table \ref{tab:baseline_noexpansion}).
-All the CEP cases with new thermal generation allowed (F2)-(F4) saw the same quantity of retired generation, irrespective of load scenario.
-This implies that the new generation is primarily being used to replace existing thermal units that are less reliable and more costly compared to new units.
+In the renewables-only cases (F5), we saw inadequate reserves as low as 492 MW in (F5-B).
+However, these cases still had much more reserves compared to the present-day system with 0-1 MW of reserves (see Table \ref{tab:baseline_noexpansion}).
+Comparing (F2-A) to (F1-A), we can see that when new investments are allowed in (F2-A), we observe approximately 1.1 GW of additional generation retirement, indicating that some of the thermal additions serve as replacements for unreliable and high-cost legacy units.
+Additionally, all the CEP cases with new thermal generation allowed -- cases (F2)-(F4) -- saw the same quantity of retired generation, irrespective of load scenario, implying that some set of unreliable thermal generators should be replaced with updated technology for reliability rather than load growth concerns.

 In the renewables-only cases (F5), we saw a reduced amount of thermal generator retirement, as expected.
-The renewables-only cases (F5) had higher costs than the cases where thermal units were allowed to be built.
+Under the study assumptions, restricting new builds to renewables and storage increased total modeled system cost relative to cases that allowed new thermal construction.
 On average across the three summer load scenarios, the overall costs were about 20\% higher for the renewables-only cases (F5) compared to the thermals-allowed case (F2).